Student Internship Opportunities

 - Name and contact information of a representative from your school

-***Do not email your application materials!
-Mail application materials (in its entirety) to address below.
-If applying to multiple sections (Information Technology-Student Internship, Automated Litigation Support/ -Student Internship, Accounting Assistant-Student Internship, Library Legal Information and Resource Center/-Student Internship, Human Resources Assistant-Student Internship, or Paralegal-Legal Studies-Student Internship), make copies of all application materials for each section you are interested.
-We will not make copies for you! *** Applications are reviewed on an ongoing basis.
-Students will be called by supervisor in our office to schedule an interview.
+Please send your application package to the following link: USANYE-SummerInterns@usdoj.gov If applying to multiple areas (Information Technology-Student Internship, Automated Litigation Support-Student Internship, Budget Assistant-Student Internship, Library Legal Information and Resource Center-Student Internship, Human Resources Assistant-Student Internship, or Paralegal-Legal Studies-Student Internship), make certain to add each area you would like to be considered for.
+Applications are reviewed on an ongoing basis.
+Students will be called by a supervisor in our office to schedule an interview.
 Schedules are flexible and determined by student and supervisor.